 The Recreational Waters Bacterial Monitoring Program, conducted by the City of Bozeman, regularly monitors bacterial loads in the waters associated with public beaches within Gallatin County during times of peak use, and takes necessary corrective actions to protect public health.

 Note: Samples are collected during one week per month.
-There are limits to the safety assumptions that can be made for the rest of the month.
+There are limits to the conclusions that can be made regarding safety during untested periods.

 Program Actions include: